chainer/chainer/docs/source/guides/functions.rst

    w.grad = np.random.uniform(-1, 1, (3, 2)).astype(np.float32)
    w.backward()

-As per the warning above, the ``forward_cpu`` method returns a tuple of single element.
+As per the warning above, the :meth:`~Function.forward_cpu` method returns a tuple of single element.
 Note that all arrays appearing in CPU functions are :class:`numpy.ndarray`.
 The forward function is straightforward:
 It unpacks the input tuple, computes the output, and packs it into a tuple.